Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Summary: The project presented is linked to the PROPEDA THEOREMME project, which aims to address the heterogeneity of mathematics levels in L1.
-The most essential mathematical concepts for first-year science students will be covered in a series of lessons demonstrated on a lightboard.
-These short lessons will be filmed and made available to student tutors who have been specifically trained to teach them to students who need them.
+Summary: The project presented is linked to the PROPEDA THEOREMME project, which aims to address the heterogeneity of mathematics levels in the first year of undergraduate studies (L1).
+The most essential mathematical concepts for a first-year science student will be presented in lesson sequences demonstrated on a lightboard.
+These short sequences will be filmed and made available to specially trained student tutors to teach them to students who need them.

-Labook N’UM: Electronic Laboratory Notebooks for Students at the University of Montpellier:
+Labook N'UM: Electronic Laboratory Notebooks for Students of the University of Montpellier:

-Components: Faculty of Science & Montpellier-Sète University Institute of Technology
+Components: Faculty of Sciences & University Institute of Technology of Montpellier-Sète

-Multilingual animation and sound production for videos used in hybrid and distance learning courses:
+Multilingual animation and sound design for videos for hybrid and distance learning courses:

 Project leader: Christophe Fournier